carpentries/instructor-training/_episodes/18-management.md

 > 2) Discuss what you have read in small groups.
 As questions arise, you may wish to refer to our complete Code of Conduct section in The Carpentries Handbook: https://docs.carpentries.org/topic_folders/policies/index_coc.html
 > * What would you want to discuss or have your instructional team agree upon in advance of your workshop?
 > * What questions do you have about CoC enforcement?
-> 3) Write some notes in the etherpad.
+> 3) Write some notes in the Etherpad.
 >
 > This discussion should take about 15 minutes.
 {: .challenge}